BANGAUTOGLASS

 In many cases, yes — comprehensive auto insurance coverage includes glass damage, including rear windshield replacement.
 Whether your specific policy covers the full cost, applies a deductible, or excludes glass damage depends entirely on your coverage terms.
 Factors that can influence how your claim plays out include your deductible amount, your insurer's glass coverage provisions, and whether you've made recent claims.

 If you haven't started your insurance claim yet, Bang AutoGlass can assist you through the process — walking you through what information you'll need and how to submit.
-We don't file the claim on your behalf, but we can make the process less confusing if it's unfamiliar territory.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Ram 1500 REV Rear Glass Replacement?